WeirdMidas/qti-mem-opt/README.md

 - Customizable ZRAM size and compression algorithm(needs kernel support), goes from 0GB to 6GB
 - Customizable swapfile size.
 Going from 0GB to 3GB.
 But you need hybrid swap active.
 Where in non-snapdragon phones, the hybrid swap will be just swapfile + zram, while in snapdragon it will be swapfile + zram + ppr
 - SELinux can still be enabled
+- Optimization of system components so that they use memory more efficiently and save energy in the end
+- Reduction of unnecessary buffers to allow the system to use less swapping and have more RAM to be used without relying on swapping, reducing swapping usage in a short run

 ## Requirement